-is_a(A, ward), crossed_by_urbanarea(A, B), is_a(B, urban_areaL),
+$is_a(A, ward)$, $crossed_by_urbanarea(A, B)$, $is_a(B, urban_areaL)$, townsendidx_rate(A,high) \Rightarrow mortality_rate(A, high) (40.72\%, 72.47\%)

-$townsendidx_rate(A, high) \Rightarrow mortality_rate(A, high)$ (40.72%, 72.47%) This rule clarifies that the urban area B is large.
+This rule clarifies that the urban area B is large.

-Similarly, SPADA discovers association rules involving low mortality wards.
-For instance, at the first granularity level, the rule:
+Similarly, SPADA discovers association rules involving low mortality wards:

+is_a(A, ward), crossed_by_urbanarea(Ά, B), is_a(B, urban_ar ea), townsendidx rate(A, low) \Rightarrow mortality_rate (A , low) (21.13%, 56.94%)

-$is_a(A, ward)$, $crossed_by_urbanarea(A, B)$, $is_a(B, urban_area)$, $townsendidx_rate(A, low) \Rightarrow mortality_rate(A, low)$ (21.13%, 56.94%) states that a low valued Townsend index ward A that (partly) includes an urban area B presents a low mortality rate.
+This rule, extracted at the first granularity level, states that a low valued Townsend index ward A that (partly) includes an urban area B presents a low mortality rate.

-7. Conclusions
+7 Conclusions

 In this paper the discovery of spatial association rules by means of ARES in two realworld case studies, namely document image analysis and geo-referenced census data analysis, is illustrated.
 We also present some criteria to reduce the pattern search space and to filter extracted rules in order to discover interesting association rules according to user preferences.
-This is achieved by exploiting the high expressive power of rule miner SPADA 3.0, integrated in ARES, and allowing the definition of a language bias.
+This is achieved by exploiting the high expressive power of rule miner SPADA 3.0, integrated in ARES, as well as by endowing SPADA 3.0 of a powerful language for bias specification.
 Results show that ARES mines interesting rules at different granularity levels.
 For future work we plan to investigate the improvement of ARES in order to implement a tight-coupling between SPADA and the spatial database.